IG Mackenzie U.S. Dollar Fund – Global Equity Series F

 Portfolio Overview

-The IG Mackenzie U.S. Dollar Fund – Global Equity generated a positive return against the backdrop of a strong U.S. equity market, although it underperformed its benchmark.
+The IG Mackenzie U.S. Dollar Fund – Global Equity generated a negative return, as U.S. equity markets declined, although it outperformed its benchmark.

 To discuss your investment strategy, speak to your IG Advisor.